Joni32do/NumSim/README.md

 * `alpha`: Factor for donor-cell scheme between 0 and 1.
 0 is equivalent to central differences
 * `epsilon`: Tolerance of the 2-norm residual
 * `maximumNumberOfIterations`: Maximum number of iterations of the pressure solver
+* `printInterval` the time which shall pass between output vtk files

 ### Open surfaces